 Muay Thai vs. BJJ: Which Is Better?

 Striking and grappling are two sides of the same coin called “fighting.”
-Usually, martial arts place a more considerable emphasis on one or the other, and Muay Thai and Brazilian jiu-jitsu are among the best representations of each.
+Usually, martial arts place more emphasis on one or the other, and Muay Thai and Brazilian jiu-jitsu are among the best representations of each.
 But which is better?

 Being so different, comparing Muay Thai and BJJ may seem strange.
-Still, as two of the most popular martial arts on the planet, many people are wondering which one to choose and how they stack up in different situations, and this article has the answers.
+Still, as two of the most popular martial arts on the planet, many people are wondering which one to choose and how they stack up in different situations, and this article has all the answers.

 What Is BJJ